For dating-app photos

 Why Ring Lights Failed My Tests (And What Works Instead)

-Ring lights are the most overhyped lighting tool for selfies, and my testing proves it.
-Out of 6 different ring light setups I tested (ranging from $25 to $400), none cracked the top 5 scoring configurations.
+Ring lights are the most overhyped lighting tool for selfies.
+In comparison testing across price ranges, ring lights consistently fail to break into the top scoring configurations.
 The fundamental problem is that ring lights create perfectly even, shadowless lighting that removes all facial dimension and bone structure definition.
 They make everyone look like a flat, overlit mannequin regardless of actual bone structure quality.

 The specific technical issues with ring lights include harsh circular catchlights in the eyes that look unnatural, complete elimination of cheekbone and jawline shadows that define facial structure, and color temperature inconsistencies that make skin look plastic.
 Even expensive ring lights with adjustable color temperature settings couldn't overcome these fundamental design flaws.
 In direct comparisons, ring light photos scored 0.8-1.3 points lower than natural lighting alternatives.